Notable People

 Andy Kaufman is remembered as strange, but strange is too soft a word.

 He was confrontational, controlling, playful, and deeply committed to denying audiences the satisfaction of knowing exactly what kind of performance they were watching.
-He did not simply tell jokes.
+He did more than tell jokes.
 He staged confusion.
 Sometimes he staged boredom.
 Sometimes he staged hostility.
 Then he made that discomfort part of the act.

 This is why he still feels modern.

-He treated comedy as a test of the audience, not just a gift to it
+He treated comedy as a test of the audience

-Britannica's current biography gets to the heart of the matter faster than most shorter summaries do.
-Kaufman insisted he was not really a comedian at all.
+Britannica's biography gets to the heart of the matter faster than most shorter summaries do.
+Kaufman insisted he was not a conventional comedian at all.
 He was an entertainer.
 That distinction sounds evasive until you look at the acts.

 He would read from The Great Gatsby onstage.
 He would sing "99 Bottles of Beer" all the way through.
 He would appear as the meek "Foreign Man," bungle celebrity impressions, then suddenly snap into an eerily precise Elvis Presley performance.
 He would lip-sync the Mighty Mouse theme as if it were serious musical theater.